 Beth Visser, Lakehead University

 We encourage you to submit your work to us, and to know that you will be supporting one of the first journals that shares actual value with all of the people who do the work and help create a journal’s brand.
-With our first papers now published and receiving over 25,000 views collectively, we look forward to continued publishing success.
+With many papers now published, we look forward to continued publishing success.
 Any questions, please contact Dan Morgan.

-There are many more innovative features at Collabra: Psychology, including optional open peer review, article-level metrics, article annotation and commentary from hypothes.is, and an article-sharing partnership with Kudos, to name just a few.
-Please do check out the website for the full story: www.collabra.org.
+There are many more successful and innovative features at Collabra: Psychology, including optional open peer review, potential streamlined review for articles rejected from other journals for reasons not related to scientific rigor, article-level metrics, and article annotation from hypothes.is, to name just a few.
+Please check out the website for the full story: www.collabra.org.